 3. The competent authorities referred to in Article 32 shall cooperate with a view to achieving a convergence of the requirements of the adaptation period and the aptitude test.
 They shall enhance the transparency and predictability of the requirements.
-They shall cooperate with ESMA and the competent authorities referred to in Article [XXX] Regulation [XXX] of [XXX] in so far as such convergence relates to the statutory audits of public-interest entities.
+They shall cooperate with CEAOB and the competent authorities referred to in Article 35 Regulation [XXX] of the European Parliament and of the Council in so far as such convergence relates to the statutory audits of public-interest entities.